 - Premier: $24.99 per month

-For credit monitoring services, you must subscribe to the Total or Premier plan.
+Credit monitoring only comes with the Total or Premier plan.

-Springing for the Premier Plan lets you view your credit reports from all three bureaus once a year.
+The Premier Plan shows your credit reports from all three bureaus once a year.
 The two cheaper plans don’t let you view your credit reports.
 But you can request them for free once a year from AnnualCreditReport.com.

-The family plans make it affordable to monitor information for your entire family.
-Family plan benefits are the same as the individual plans.
+The family plans make it easy to protect your entire family.

 All three family plans monitor your children’s information on the dark web.
-The Premier plan monitors social media accounts to look for cyberbullying as well.
+The Premier plan monitors social media accounts for cyberbullying.

-For credit monitoring, you still have to choose the Total or Premier plan options:
+For credit monitoring, you still need the Total or Premier plan options: